apache/drill/contrib/storage-http/README.md

 in Drill after the REST service returns the data.

-Only fields listed in the `params` config filed will become parameters, all other experssions are handled within Drill as explained above.
+Only fields listed in the `params` config filed will become parameters, all other expressions are handled within Drill as explained above.

 At present, Drill requires the values to be literals (constants).
 Drill does not currently allow expressions.
 That is, the following will not become an HTTP parameter: